Mrs. Duffield's ELA 7/8

 ORAL BOOK REVIEWS-Students MUST read a minimum of 20 minutes or 10 pages daily.
 Eight oral book reviews are conducted over the course of the year; approximately one report per month.
 Students should select books that are both challenging and interesting.
 Mrs. Duffield and fellow classmates are fine resources for book recommendations.

 GRADE 7/8 TEXTS: THE ELEMENTS OF LITERATURE- first or second course 2009 edition (HOLT) TEXTBOOK SELECTIONS AVAILABLE ON-LINE: http://www.nexuslearning.net/books/Holt-EOL2/default.htm

-GRADE 7 LITERATURE FOCUS: THE TRUE CONFESSIONS OF CHARLOTTE DOYLE (Avi), THE LEMMING CONDITION (Arkin), ROLL OF THUNDER, HEAR MY CRY (Taylor), THE ADVENTURES OF ULYSSES (Evslin), selections from World Mythology, and an introduction to the works of Edgar Allan Poe, informational/technical text and short stories.
+GRADE 7 LITERATURE FOCUS: THE TRUE CONFESSIONS OF CHARLOTTE DOYLE (Avi), THE LEMMING CONDITION (Arkin), ROLL OF THUNDER, HEAR MY CRY (Taylor), THE OUTSIDERS (Hinton)-7, selections from WORLD MYTHOLOGY, THE ADVENTURES OF ULYSSES (Evslin)-7H, An Introduction to the works of Edgar Allan Poe-8H, Book Clubs, informational/technical text, poetry and short stories.